mrG7/Hullinator/README.md

 Hullinator
 ==========

-Convex hull generation and intersection (SAT test)
+Convex hull generation using the QuickHull algorithm.

+Geometric intersection of various primitives (primarily using the SAT test)

 ### Generates convex hulls from point clouds